plioi/plioi.github.io/_posts/2013-01-25-whittling-nunit.markdown

 When I whittled down xUnit last week, one of the first steps was to remove its own tests, and I did the same here with NUnitLite.
 Remember, this is supposed to be a destructive exercise.
 The goal is to remove everything that is in the way of my understanding the fundamentals of the project: how tests are discovered, how tests are executed, and how test results are accumulated.
 I was left with a single project in the solution: nunitlite-3.5.

-Again, as with xUnit, I removed all assertion code, since I use the <a href="http://nuget.org/packages/Should">Should</a> assertion library instead.
+Again, as with xUnit, I removed all assertion code, since I use the [Should](http://nuget.org/packages/Should) assertion library instead.
 This was actually a much larger undertaking than with xUnit.
 NUnit has been around for a long time, and the assertion library grew while keeping backward-compatibility as a priority.
 It looks like a significant amount of effort went into avoiding duplication of code in the *implementation* of assertions, even while the main end-user-facing assertion APIs gained support for different styles:

 {% gist 4457213 %}